mat2ja/meet-mia-v2/README.md

 # 🧁️ Meet Mia Cake Shop

+- Built as a part of _Web Design_ college course
 - Designed and built from scratch
 - Built with Vue 3, Vite and SCSS
 ---